Milford Haven School: Sixth Form

 In October 2019, school governors wrote to Pembrokeshire County Council requesting that a consultation be carried out to end sixth form provision.
 Falling pupil numbers, reduced curriculum options and provision not meeting the needs of learners were cited as contributory factors.
 The announcement provoked a negative reaction in the local community, the response included an online petition and concerns that pupils would have to travel long distances for sixth form education.

 Accommodation and Facilities

 The school is located in the northern outskirts of Milford Haven, bordering Steynton.
 It is surrounded by agricultural land to the north, and private housing estates to the east and west.
 In addition to the original buildings which comprised the grammar school, four newer blocks are integrated into this structure.
 Sports facilities include a multi-purpose sports hall and a gymnasium, tennis courts and an all-weather pitch with flood-lighting.

 Staff

 There are 61 teaching staff, including the Headteacher, two Deputy Heads and two Assistant Heads.
 Headteacher Mr Islwyn Morgan retired in December 2012, and in January 2013 was replaced by Mr Rod Francis.
 Rod Francis left the position in September 2017 and was replaced by Acting Headteacher, Beverley Davies.
 Ceri-Ann Morris took up the position permanently in April 2018.

+Awards and achievements

+In November 2024 MHS was the first school to be awarded the Investors in Carers Gold Level.

+In September 2024 the school was the first secondary school in Pembrokeshire to be awarded the UNICEF Gold Rights Respecting School Award.

+In November 2024 the u14 Girls Hockey Team were crowned Pembrokeshire Champions.
+The team is coached by Miss Griffiths.